swisscatplus/catplus-docs/docs/converters.md

 The repository contains 3 crates:

-* catplus-common: primitives and mappings for the swisscatplus data model.
+* catplus-common: mappings from json to rdf into the [catplus-ontology](https://github.com/sdsc-ordes/catplus-ontology)
 * converter: command line interface for the converter.
 * validation: command line helper for SHACL validation of RDF graphs.